-According to a DRG Digital survey, 23% of US healthcare practitioners use a voice assistant to simplify their jobs.
-This survey recorded the opinions and views of around 100 physicians and asked their experiences revolving around the use of voice assistants in professional capacity.
-Here are three major insights on the matter.
+According to a report from Decision Resources Group, 23% of doctors use a voice assistant to simplify their jobs.
+This survey recorded the opinions and views of around 100 physicians.
+They asked their experiences revolving around the use of voice assistants in professional capacity.

-- Doctors revealed that they relied on a voice assistant to initiate a search on their phones (78 percent).
-Almost 48 percent used a voice assistant to dictate on a tablet or phone.
+- 78% of doctors revealed that they relied on a voice assistant to initiate a search on their phones.
+Almost 48% used a voice assistant to dictate on a tablet or phone.

 - Almost 30% of doctors use voice assistants, which is integrated with their EHR systems.

 There are apps that can listen to doctor notes.
-All doctors need to do is to launch it and begin speaking where it automatically converts it into text, ending up with a doctor‘s note.
-These apps used machine learning as they were trained with medical data and could understand the medical jargon and lingo.
+All doctors need to do is to launch it and begin speaking where it automatically converts it into text, ending up with a doctors note.
+These apps used machine learning as they were trained with medical data and could understand the medical terminology.
 In this way, conversational sentences are transformed into formal information.